ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 compatible.
 In addition, a global registration function is being provided by the Telecommunications Standardization Bureau of ITU-T;
 for details see [](https://www.itu.int/en/ITU-T/asn1/Pages/UUID/uuids.aspx).
+Nothing in this document should be construed to override the DCE standards that defined UUIDs.

 # Motivation {#motivation}